 Because of their simple design, they are generally easy to use and more reliable as their optics are permanently fixed and aligned.

 Disadvantages of Refracting Telescopes

 A reflecting telescope is similar to a refracting telescope, but just a little bit more complex.
-It is called a reflecting telescope because it uses mirrors to reflect the light internally, into the eyepiece.
+It is called a reflecting telescope because it uses mirrors to reflect the light internally.

 How Reflecting Telescopes Work

 As previously mentioned, the way a reflecting telescope works, is similar to reflectors.

 This mirror reflects (3) the light into the eyepiece, which is usually mounted on the side of the telescope (4).